GuenterQuast/mimoCoRB/builddoc/index.rst

 The package **mimoCoRB** provides a central component of each data acquisition system needed to record and pre-analyze data from randomly occurring processes.
-Typical examples are waveform data as provided by single-photon counters or typical detectors common in quantum mechanical measurements or in nuclear, particle physics and astro particle physics, e. g. photo tubes, Geiger counters, avalanche photo-diodes or modern SiPMs.
+Typical examples are waveform data as provided by detectors common in quantum mechanical measurements, or in nuclear, particle physics and astro particle physics, e. g. photo tubes, Geiger counters, avalanche photo-diodes or modern SiPMs.

-The random nature of such processes and the need to keep read-out dead times low requires an input buffer and a buffer manager running as a background process.
-While a data source feeds data into the buffer, consumer processes are fed with an almost constant stream of data to filter, reduce, analyze or simply visualize data and on-line analysis results.
-Such consumers may be obligatory ones,
+The random nature of such processes and the need to keep read-out dead times low requires an input buffer for fast collection of data and an efficient buffer manager delivering a constant data stream to the subseqent processing steps.
+While a data source feeds data into the buffer, consumer processes recieve the data to filter, reduce, analyze or simply visualize data.
+In order to optimally use the available resources, multi-core and multi-processing techniques must be applied.
-i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
-A second type of random consumers or "observers" receives an event copy from the buffer manager upon request, without pausing the data acquisition process.
+Data consumers may be obligatory ones, i. e. data acquisition pauses if all input buffers are full and an obligatory consumer is still busy processing.
+A second type of random consumers ("observers") receives an event copy from the buffer manager upon request, without pausing the data acquisition process.
 Typical examples of random consumers are displays of a subset of the wave forms or of intermediate analysis results.

 This project originated from an effort to structure and generalize data acquistion for several experiments in advanced physics laboratory